evert/evert.github.com/_posts/2021/2021-04-12-ketting-7-released.md

-Similarly this can be used for `DELETE` requests of members of the collection, as long as your response includes `Link: </parent-collection>; rel="invalidates"`, react-ketting will refresh the collection, but ideally only the member list.
+Similarly this can be used for `DELETE` requests of members of the collection, as long as your response includes `Link: </parent-collection>; rel="invalidates"`, the collection will also automatically re-render with the deleted item removed.

 For one application we took this a step further, and used Websockets to emit 'stale' events from the server.
 With virtually no modifications to the frontend,